learn-co-curriculum/dsc-feature-engineering-for-text-data/README.md

 Another alternative to tokenization is to instead create **_Bigrams_** out of the text.
 A bigram is just a pair of adjacent words, treated as a single unit.

 Consider the sentence "the dog played outside".
 If we created bigrams out of this sentence, we would get `('the', 'dog'), ('dog', 'played'), ('played', 'outside')`.
 From a modeling perspective, this can be quite useful, because sometimes pairs of words are greater than the sum of their parts.
-Note that bigrams are just a special case of **_ngrams_**--we can choose any number of words for a sequence.
-Alternatively, it's quite common to create ngrams at the character level, rather than the word level.
+Note that bigrams are just a special case of **_n-grams_** -- we can choose any number of words for a sequence.
+Alternatively, it's quite common to create n-grams at the character level, rather than the word level.

 One handy feature of bigrams is that we can apply a frequency filter to only keep bigrams that show up more than a set number of times.
 In this way, we can get rid of all bigrams that only occur because of random chance, and keep the bigrams that must mean something, because they occur together multiple times.
 How strict your frequency filter should be depends on a number of factors, and generally, it's something you'll have to experiment with to get right.
 However, most experts tend to apply a minimum frequency filter of 5.

 Another way we can make use of bigrams is to calculate their **_Pointwise Mutual Information Score_**.
 This is a statistical measure from information theory that generally measures the mutual dependence between two words.
 In plain english, this measures how much information the bigram itself contains by computing the dependence between the two words in the bigram.
 For instance, the bigram `('San', 'Francisco')` would likely have a high mutual information score, because when these tokens appear in the text, it is highly likely that they appear together, and unlikely that they appear next other words.

-In practice, you don't need to worry too much about how to calculate Mutual Information, because NLTK provides an easy way to do this for us.
+In practice, you don't need to worry too much about how to calculate mutual information, because NLTK provides an easy way to do this for us.
 We'll explore this in detail in the next lab.
-Instead, your main takeaway on this topic should be that Mutual Information scores are a type of feature that you can engineer for text data that may provide good information for you when it comes to exploring the text data or fitting a model to it.
+Instead, your main takeaway on this topic should be that mutual information scores are a type of feature that you can engineer for text data that may provide good information for you when it comes to exploring the text data or fitting a model to it.

 ## Summary